About Stephen Jendro Design

 The sculptures are imagined, drawn, hand cut and hand bent using stainless steel rods and TIG welding.

-How do I get one for my home, or business, or museum or trade show?
+How do I get one for my home?

 Can I make them myself?